Your essential list of what and where to eat in Riga, Latvia.

 Melnais Balzāms (Riga Black Balsam)

-Something between medicine and a disinfectant (it has an alcohol concentration of 42%), Riga Black Balsam is a herbal liqueur, made from mixing vodka with natural ingredients, including various plants, flowers, and berries.
-It can be enjoyed on the rocks or, ideally, with a glug of blackcurrant juice.
+Something between medicine and a disinfectant (it has an alcohol concentration of 42%), Riga Black Balsam is a herbal liqueur.
+It’s made from mixing vodka with natural ingredients, including various plants, flowers, and berries.
+Balsam can be enjoyed on the rocks or, ideally, with a glug of blackcurrant juice.

 Where to get it: Riga Black Magic Bar boasts a large selection of balsam-based drinks and sweet treats, like plums in balsam and black balsam ice cream, while B-Bar serves up mouthwatering balsam cocktails (as well as delicious food).

 The abundance of grains grown around here means that almost every midsize town has its own brewery.
-When it comes to local brews, many types of beer are produced all across Latvia, from a pale lager to a German-style dunkel.
-Unfiltered and unpasteurized versions—“live” beer served on draft—have grown extensively in popularity in the past decade, making it a must-try.
+Many types of local beer are produced all across Latvia, from a pale lager to a German-style dunkel.
+Unfiltered and unpasteurized versions—“live” beer served on draft—have grown extensively in popularity in the past decade.
+It’s a must-try.

 Pelēkie Zirņi ar Speķi (Gray Peas with Speck)

-About the author: Latvian-born Karlina Valeiko lived in Scotland and the Netherlands before moving to London to obtain a master's degree and pursue a career in journalism.
-Her passion and interest in other cultures started at a young age, when traveling with her parents, and now she's explored most of Europe.
-In the future she's looking to travel farther and get to know Japan as well as Southeast Asia and South America.
+About the author: Latvian-born Karlina Valeiko lived in Scotland and the Netherlands before moving to London to obtain a master’s degree and pursue a career in journalism.
+Her passion and interest in other cultures started at a young age, when traveling with her parents.
+Now she’s explored most of Europe.
+In the future she’s looking to travel farther and get to know Japan as well as Southeast Asia and South America.